hed-standard/hed-specification/docs/03_Schema.md

 elements an attribute may apply to is specified by the property attributes of these schema attributes.

+### 3.2.5 Schema properties

+The `<schemaPropertyDefinitions>` section lists properties of the schema attributes, themselves.
+This specification allows general validation to handle a lot of the processing directly based on the HED schema contents rather than on hard-coded implementation.

 ## 3.3.
 Allowed characters

 The different parts of the HED schema have different rules for the characters that are allowed.